LenaRuiz/AlgorithmsNotes/README.md

 # AlgorithmsNotes
-Summaries of the Algorithms and Data Structure II labs I'm leading this semester.
+Notes on algorithms and data structures.

-I hope to update this weekly with summaries of each set of labs.
+I hope to update this weekly with my TAing notes various topics.

 Possible topics include: